 3. Pasig City

 Cebu is a province in the Visayas region of the Philippines, located in the central part of the country.
 It is composed of the main island and 167 smaller islands and islets.
-Cebu is a highly urbanized province and is known for its rich culture, historical landmarks, and beautiful beaches.
+Cebu is a highly urbanized province known for its rich culture, historical landmarks, and beautiful beaches.

-Read also: The Top 10 Richest People in the Philippines 2023 | A Glimpse into their Success
+Read also:Â The Top 10 Richest People in the Philippines 2023 | A Glimpse into Their Success

 7. Caloocan

 Caloocan is one of the highly urbanized cities in the Philippines, located in the northern part of Metro Manila.
-It has a land area of 53.33 square kilometers and a population of around 1.6 million people as of 2023, making it the fourth most populous city in the country.
+It has a land area of 53.33 square kilometres and a population of around 1.6 million people as of 2023, making it the fourth most populous city in the country.
 Caloocan is also known for its rich history, culture, and heritage.

 8. Marikina City